 You should not instantiate this yourself, but should let the PDFDocument do this.

-- document (PDFDocument) A reference to the PDFDocument. - element (LTComponent) A PDF Miner LTComponent. - index (int) The index of the element within the document.
+- document (PDFDocument) A reference to the PDFDocument. - element (LTComponent) A PDF Miner LTComponent. - index (int) The index of the element within the document. - page_number (int) The page number that the element is on.

 3.2.
 Components 27